 In Terminator 2, the heroes track down the guy who'll invent the chip which leads to the Robot War in the future, and Sarah immediately tries to kill him in front of his family, even though he hasn't finished his research (much less known what would come of it).
 He calls her out on this after the situation's explained, but agrees to help destroy his work.

 In A Christmas Story, after Ralphie's punishment for swearing, he must tell his mother where he heard the word.
-Not wanting to tell the truth that it was his dad, he blames his friend.
-Ralphie's mom informs the friend's mother and we hear that friend being smacked and asking "What did I do?" coming from the other end of the phone.
+Not wanting to tell the truth that it was his dad, he blames the school bully.
+Ralphie's mom informs the kid's mother and we hear that kid being smacked and asking "What did I do?" coming from the other end of the phone.

 In The Empire Strikes Back, Han and Chewbacca are being tortured by Vader (Han by electricity and Chewie by sound), and think it's just petty revenge since they weren't asked any questions.
 Vader was counting on Luke psychically sensing their torture and coming to rescue them.